TABLE OF CONTENTS

 - Encode the timeline into your desired codec and

-- Save the finished encoded Data to the Storage Medium.
+- Save the finished encoded Data to the Storage device of your choice.

 It is these 6 simple steps, that we will have to optimize as much as possible to build our Best Computer for Video Editing.

-Let’s step through them one at a time as see what Hardware Part is responsible for speeding each of these up:
+Let’s step through them one at a time to see what Hardware Part is responsible for speeding up each of these:

 Reading / Loading of the Footage

 This is an easy one: Your Storage Device and the transfer bus are responsible for the speed at which your footage can be read from a Storage Medium.

 There are three popular Storage types that you can choose from nowadays:

 The Hard Disk Drive is the slowest of these three options.
 Sequential Read speeds are usually around 150Mbyte/s.
 Random Read and Write is a lot slower.

 Hard Drives have great Cost/GByte but rank at last place in speed.